+Shortly after arriving in San Diego, I was on a mission to find the best coffee shops.
 I am very excited to say that San Diego’s coffee scene is on point.
 As the San Diego Caffeine Crawl of 2017 summed up, “it isn’t sunshine alone that makes San Diego’s coffee and tea culture so fantastic”.
 You’ll find that many coffee shops take great pride in the coffee they serve, and even roast their own beans in-house.
-For a person who always keeps an eye out for new coffee shops to explore, San Diego has a pretty amazing selection.

-I’ve made it my mission to try as much coffee as possible during my time here, and I’ve meticulously put together 10 of my favorite spots.
-I must say, there are so many great options, it was extremely hard narrowing it down, but in this case I would consider that a good problem to have. 🙂
+I tried as much coffee as possible during my time here, and I’ve meticulously put together 10 of my favorite spots.
+I must say, there are so many great options, it was extremely hard narrowing it down.
+But in this case I would consider that a good problem to have. 🙂

 1. Caffé Calabria

 Located in trendy North Park, Caffé Calabria has a very European/Italian appeal going for it.
 The beverages are well poured and the food options are equal in quality.
 Caffé Calabria takes great pride in roasting their own coffee beans, and you’ll notice that many coffee shops around San Diego also serve Café Calabria beans.

 Personal fav: Caffé Viennese latte, which is a cinnamon and honey latte.

 Don’t be fooled by outward appearances.
 The location, and even the coffee shop itself, is not exactly impressive.
 But as they say, never judge a book by its cover.
 After making my way over to Café Virtuoso, I have since returned many times for its delicious coffee nectar.
 Café Virtuoso also roasts their own beans, and they make a strong effort to make sure everything is 100% certified organic.

 Personal fav: Salted Caramel Latte – but I also loved the Peanut Butter Latte!